-If you are set for a Court Docket, excluding Jury Trials, you will be required to join in on a video docket.
-Please note the date and time of your court date.
+If you are set for a Virtual Court Docket, please click the link below to join.
+Please make sure that you are set for a virtual docket and not an in person docket.
 If for any reason you are not able to join via zoom, please contact the court at (469) 309-4070 to speak with a clerk.

 - If you are using a PC, you must have a webcam, microphone, and speakers.